Contributions to improve the ringing of hummingbirds and sunbirds

 Precedents

-In recent decades, little progress has been made in the equipment for ringing hummingbirds and small sunbirds.
+In recent decades, there has been little progress in equipment for ringing hummingbirds and sunbirds.

-Particularly in the Neotropics and Africa, the rings do not usually arrive or when they are available they do not have the desired quality, for such a delicate activity.
+Particularly in the Neotropics and Africa rings are difficult to obtain or, when available, they are not of the desired quality for such a delicate activity.

-Working hand in hand for several years with experts in hummingbird and sunbird ringing we have tried to improve the quality of the bands and make them accessible to researchers, along with basic equipment.
-Everything for free thanks to the support of the Ornithology and Birding School.
+Working hand in hand for several years with experts in ringing hummingbirds and sunbirds, we have tried to improve the quality of the rings and make them accessible to researchers, along with the basic equipment.
+All free of charge thanks to the support of the Ornithology and Birding School and its Bird Observatory Network.

 New ring system

-The new rings have eight diameters: 1.9, 2.0, 2.1, 2.2, 2.3, 2.4, 2.55 mm and an option of rings numbered at one end so that if necessary they can be cut to another length, according to the tarsus of the bird.
+The new rings have eight diameters from 1.4 (adaptable a 1.2) to 2.0 and an option of rings numbered at one end so that if necessary they can be cut to another length, according to the tarsus or tibia of the bird.

 The rings are made of 2.0mm thick aluminium which in the rounding device can be cut cleanly with a cutter.